payara/Payara/appserver/extras/arquillian-containers/payara-embedded/src/test/resources/gfconfigs/instanceRoot/readme.txt

-This directory is meant to be a Glassfish instanceRoot.
-As of Glassfish 3.1, this is expected to contain the following two sub-directories:
+This directory is meant to be a Payara instanceRoot.
+This is expected to contain the following two sub-directories:

 * config
 * docroot